woodyrew/frontend-check/README.md

 - Download and install Docker (https://www.docker.com/community-edition)
 - run script `./docker_run.sh` &mdash; it will build the image and run the application
 - Open your browser to http://localhost:3000
-- For debugging nuxeo specific modules and error messages you may pass `debug` as a parameter
+- For debugging Nuxeo specific modules and error messages you may pass `debug` as a parameter

 ```bash
 ./docker_run.sh debug